 - Caption it.
 And because most people watch videos on their phones during office hours, on the go, or in the bathroom (yes, it’s true), they don’t want sound.
 So caption it using YouTube tools or a 3rd party app like rev.com — just proof them carefully!

 - Post it Carefully.
-Even if the video is intended for live viewing primarily, it’s wise to post it on Vimeo or YouTube since people will stumble upon them and be interested in the content or even share them!
+Even if the church video is intended for live viewing primarily, it’s wise to post it on Vimeo or YouTube since people will stumble upon them and be interested in the content or even share them!
 Since it’s critical for being discovered, spend time writing a good keyword-rich description, meta-tags, and also provide your website so they can find out more about your church!